 Every inch of the building appeared tantalising for the eyes, mind and body.
 Similar to libraries, there’s something special about bookshops.
 They change how you feel and behave.
 They make you tread gently as though not to scare away the characters burrowed within the pages of all the books.

-The only thing to remember is this place is small and it can get crowded.
+The main thing to be mindful of is Livraria Lello is very small and very popular so it can get crowded.
 The best time to go is later in the day after the crowds have whittled down or during the week.

 Opening times: Saturday: 10:00 a.m. – 7:00 p.m.
 Sunday: Closed.
 Monday – Friday: 10:00 a.m. – 7:30 p.m.